Skip to main content

 Tween Bridge Solar Farm Community Benefits

-RWE Renewables are committed to supporting the communities neighbouring our renewable energy projects through flexible community benefits packages.
+RWE Renewables Solar and Storage Limited is committed to supporting the communities neighbouring our renewable energy projects through flexible community benefits packages.

-Tween Bridge Solar Farm will be delivering a community investment package worth in the region of £2 million, subject to the final installed capacity of the project.
+Tween Bridge Solar Farm will be delivering a community investment package worth in the region of £12.8 Million over the lifetime of the project based on the 800MW scheme.